iu-parfunc/pldi2014-artifact/README.md

 ## LVish documentation

-The Haddock-generated HTML documentation will appear in
+The Haddock-generated HTML documentation will appear inside the `.cabal-sandbox/share/doc/` directory.

-  * `.cabal-sandbox/doc/html/Control-LVish.html`
+The main entrypoint module to look at is [Control.LVish](apidocs/lvish-2.0/html/index.html).

 ## LVish code examples